SatyaKomatineni/indent-agentic-repo/instructions/openai-projects-and-apikeys.md

 <!-- ********************* -->
 # What Are Projects and API Keys?
 How Are They Used?
 <!-- ********************* -->

+This started out as a simple exercise of getting an API key :).
+So little I know.
+Half a day later, here is a bit of the full story.

+API keys have the following apsects

+1. They are tied personal vs organizational accounts
+2. They are tied to projects for monitoring and permissions
+3. For personal users there is a default project
+4. Where is this documented?
+5. What are the best practices?
+6. How does billing work?
+7. What is the difference between personal API vs a Service account API?

+Here is the full table of contents.

 1. [What Are Projects and API Keys?
 How Are They Used?](#what-are-projects-and-api-keys-how-are-they-used)
 2. [Understanding API Keys](#understanding-api-keys)
    1. [Why Are API Keys Important?](#why-are-api-keys-important)